GeneralUser01/M7-Dispatcher/README.md

 ## Adding random tasks
 Likely to be considered the most convenient feature, the ability to add any number of random tasks hastily demonstrates just what this program can do.

+## Copying a queue to clipboard
+This would be a quite self-explanatory feature, useful for acquiring data to the various CPU input fields.

 ## Sending tasks to a CPU
 Each task is composed of three variables, that being a process name, task time and priority.
 While only CPU 3 uses the priority property, it's included in all tasks for the sake of comparison.
 As explained by a placeholder, the data is separated with either commas or spaces equally.